 There are Intern retreats with both internal medicine and pediatrics.
 These retreats consist of a few days out of the hospital (with no pagers or clinical responsibilities!) that allow you the opportunity to enjoy time with your colleagues and to work

 off the stress of the intern year.
 Many of our residents also choose to coordinate with their classes to request time off for a “Med-Peds” Retreat, which your chief would help coordinate.

 We recognize that moving to a different city is a big deal.
 Orientation is a (paid!) two-week extravaganza that introduces you to the ins and outs of the Med-Peds residency as well as your categorical internal medicine and pediatric programs.
 Our goal

 during this time is to set incoming interns up for success both in their jobs, but also to create a community and support network in which they can thrive.

-There are a number of team-building and social activities for the interns, including a ropes course, a dinner cruise, a scavenger hunt, a cocktail party at the Newport aquarium, numerous picnics, and other fun activities.
+There are a number of team-building and social activities for the interns, including happy hours, a scavenger hunt, a cocktail party at the Newport Aquarium, picnics, and other fun activities.

 We are proud to have numerous affinity and support groups for our residents here in Cincinnati!
 You can read more about these groups below.